ONSdigital/gdhi-adj/README.md

 In the initial GDHI model, the apportionment process is forced to treat this noisy share as a perfect, error-free coefficient.
 It has no mechanism to distinguish the signal from the noise.
-This means it can **"overfit to the noise"** producing volatile or implausible LSOA estimates that look precise but are actually just statistical artifacts.
+This means it can **"overfit to the noise"** producing volatile or implausible LSOA estimates that look precise but are actually just statistical artefacts.

-The risk is that sharp year-on-year fluctuations may not reflect a true change in economic fortunes but rather an artifact of noise in one of the proxy indicators.
+The risk is that sharp year-on-year fluctuations may not reflect a true change in economic fortunes but rather an artefact of noise in one of the proxy indicators.

 ### Inherent Property: Spatial Smoothing